Camp Pride Summer Leadership Camp

 - Helpful resources and innovative tools from national organizations.

-- A personal action plan for your campus to become more LGBT-friendly.
+- A personal action plan for your campus to become more LGBTQ-friendly.

 - Opportunity to connect and work with peer student leaders from across the country.